-This painted Victorian is instantly recognizable to most of us as Halliwell Manor from the popular TV series Charmed.
-The show was set in San Francisco, but in real life it’s known as the Innes House in Los Angeles.
+This painted Victorian is instantly recognizable as Halliwell Manor from the popular TV series “Charmed.”
+The show was set in San Francisco, but in real life it’s the historic Innes House in Los Angeles.

 I love the staircase.
-In this screenshot from the show you can see the ceilings are beamed and wallpapered:
+In this shot you can see the ceilings are beamed and wallpapered:

 Looking down into the sitting room from the top of the stairs:

 Kaley Cuoco, who later played Penny on “The Big Bang Theory,”

 was on “Charmed” for one season as Billie Jenkins.

 The Bedrooms and Bathrooms